Head of Department

 Ultimately, A Level Further Mathematics will teach you essential skills that allow you to apply mathematics to the real world, as well as more abstract concepts that are invaluable for supporting the transition to a degree in Mathematics or related disciplines.

 A Level Further Mathematics is highly regarded by leading universities and employers, who value the academic rigour and challenge that it presents.

 This qualification awards you with an A Level in Mathematics after the first year; the following topics are assessed at the end of the second year over four equally weighted 1 hour, 30 minute examinations:

-- Decision Mathematics 1: Algorithms and graph theory; Algorithms on graphs; Algorithms on graphs II; Critical path analysis; Linear programming
+Decision Mathematics 1: Algorithms and graph theory; Algorithms on graphs; Route inspection; Traveling salesman problem; Critical path analysis; Linear programming

 Where does the course lead?

 This course is especially useful if you intend to study higher education courses in Mathematics, Physics, Engineering, Chemistry, Computer Science and Economics at renowned universities.

 ADVANCED MATHS PROGRAMME